-- 20% of the amount of our Pre-Incentive Fee Net Investment Income, if any, that exceeds 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser (once the hurdle is reached and the catch-up is achieved, 20% of all Pre-Incentive Fee Net Investment Income thereafter is allocated to the investment adviser). - The second part of the incentive fee equals 20% of our "Incentive Fee Capital Gains," which equals our realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
-The second part of the incentive fee is payable, in arrears, at the end of each fiscal year (or upon termination of the investment advisory agreement, as of the termination date). - (5) "Interest payments on borrowed funds" represent our estimated annual interest payments on borrowed funds and relate to borrowings under the Wells Fargo facility, the ING facility, our SBA-guaranteed debentures and our convertible senior notes. - (6) "Other Expenses" are based on estimated amounts for the current fiscal year. - (7) "Total annual expenses" are presented as a percentage of net assets attributable to common stockholders because our common stockholders bear all of our fees and expenses.
+The second part of the incentive fee equals 20% of our "Incentive Fee Capital Gains," which equals our realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
+The second part of the incentive fee is payable, in arrears, at the end of each fiscal year (or upon termination of the investment advisory agreement, as of the termination date).

+- (5) "Interest payments on borrowed funds" represent our estimated annual interest payments on borrowed funds and relate to borrowings under the Wells Fargo facility, the ING facility, the Sumitomo facility, our SBA-guaranteed debentures and our convertible senior notes. - (6) "Other Expenses" are based on estimated amounts for the current fiscal year. - (7) "Total annual expenses" are presented as a percentage of net assets attributable to common stockholders because our common stockholders bear all of our fees and expenses.